viur-framework/logics/README.md

 ## LOGICS IN VIUR VI ##

-The Vi currently supports within the branch *viurDepends* a support of *logics* expressions, to dynamically change input mask behavior depending on input data.
+viur/vi currently supports within the branch *viurDepends* a support of *logics* expressions, to dynamically change input mask behavior depending on input data.